The Best All-Inclusive Vacations Around the World

 What’s included: Lodging, three meals a day, non-alcoholic drinks, and the kids’ program are included with the price of your all-inclusive vacation.
 The inclusivity even extends to water sports such as scuba diving, sailing, and snorkeling, which often incur added charges at other resorts.
 Check out these other 12 beachfront hotels you can actually afford.

-The Westin Golf Resort & Spa at Playa Conchal, Costa Rica
+All-inclusive trip to Costa Rica: The Westin Golf Resort & Spa at Playa Conchal

 The Westin Golf Resort & Spa at Playa Conchal is Costa Rica’s best all-inclusive resort.
 It has a spectacular beachfront location, a slew of on-site recreational pursuits, a fabulous spa, a lagoon-style pool, eight restaurants serving globe-hopping cuisines, and six bars.
 Several of Costa Rica’s wonderful national parks are easily reachable.
 Consider these other popular Central American destinations.